 Do you regularly pray with and for them?

-In John 15, Jesus invites you to first linger with Him, to sit with Him, to curl up like a child in His lap, to walk with Him in obedience, to do life ongoing with Him, …to enjoy living deeply with your Creator and Saviour who rescues you… and then…
+In John 15, Jesus invites you to first linger with Him, to sit with Him, to curl up like a child beside Him, to walk with Him, to do life ongoing with Him, to see life through His eyes, …to enjoy living deeply with your Creator and Saviour who rescues you… and then…

 …He teaches …that you celebrate your friendship with Him when you give your life for your friends.
 And when you love like He loves, He calls you ‘friend’.